• Skip to primary navigation

 • Using a hand mixer or a stand mixer, whip the ganache for about 3-5 minutes, starting on medium speed and then increasing to high.
 Do not overmix.

-• Put into a piping bag and pipe onto the cooled cupcakes.
+• Put the ganache into a piping bag and pipe onto the cooled cupcakes.
 I used a Wilton 1M piping tip for the cupcakes in the pictures.

 • Enjoy!